Coral Bleaching

 • Anchor away from reefs – drop anchors only on sandy patches, or use moorings; keep anchor chains off reefs.

-Companies who put people in the water (dive shops, snorkel tours, etc.) are being encouraged to take the Industry Coral Pledge, promising to promote reef-friendly practices.
+Companies who put people in the water (dive shops, snorkel tours, etc.) are encouraged to take the Industry Coral Pledge, promising to promote reef-friendly practices.

 To learn more about The Coral Pledge and how you can help protect our reefs, view the television special “Saving Coral“.